 - Hierarchical clustering can be performed with either raw data or a distance matrix.
 When raw data is used, the distance matrix is automatically computed in the background.

-1. From the toolbar menu, select Anything > Advanced Analysis > Cluster > Hierarchical cluster analysis.
+- From the toolbar, select Anything > Advanced Analysis > Cluster > Hierarchical Cluster Analysis.

-2. From the object inspector on the right, select the variables from your data set that you want to use as inputs to the cluster analysis.
+- From the object inspector, select the variables from your data set that you want to use as inputs to the cluster analysis.
 For this example, we've used binary variables showing device ownership from a technology survey.

-4. OPTIONAL: Select a distance measure from the Distance input.
-Euclidean is selected by default.
+- OPTIONAL: Select a distance measure from the Distance input.
+This is the formula used to compute the distance between points, prior to clustering.
 For more information, see the dist package documentation which is used for the distance matrix computation.

-5. OPTIONAL: Select the algorithm to use to form the clusters from the Clustering method input.
-The Ward2 algorithm is selected by default.
+- OPTIONAL: Select the algorithm to use to form the clusters from the Clustering method input.
 For more details, see the hclust package documentation.

 The output is what's called a dendrogram which shows the distance between the variables.
 Each of the clusters is displayed as a separate color.